 She was proud to be an Alaskan and a member of Pioneers of Alaska Igloo No. 8, International Sourdoughs, Fairbanks Tennis Assn. and Farthest North Pickleball Assn.
 She enjoyed Ollie, the adult learning classes sponsored by UAF.
 She played golf at the Fairbanks Country Club and danced in the Pioneer Park dance hall.

 Rachel was preceded in death by her husband, Donald D Thomas, her parents, J. Ernest and Henrietta J Weinberg and her brother, Donald E. Weinberg.
 She is survived by her son, Timothy N. Thomas of Fairbanks, Alaska; son and daughter-in-law, Ted and Lori Thomas of Woodhull, NY; sister, Dorothy Arnold of Anchorage; brother and sister-in-law, Dr. Ernest and Virginia Weinberg of Vancouver, WA; sister-in-law Lillian Weinberg of Denver, CO; grandchildren Ariel and Dylan Thomas, Fairbanks; Jessica, Connor, Erin and Matthew Thomas ofy NY and numerous nieces, nephews and cousins.

 In lieu of flowers, donate to a charity of your choice.
 A memorial service will be held Saturday, September 21st at the University Presbyterian Church at 1pm led by Pastor Neil McCoy.

 Final resting place will be beside her husband in the Veteran’s Section of Hardin, MT Memorial Cemetery.

-To send flowers to Rachel's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rachel A. Thomas, please visit our floral store.